 “If you pay peanuts, you get monkeys,” goes the old saying, and while most employers and recruiters understand the truth of this, there are some surprising results that are not common knowledge.
 For companies committed to hiring veterans, if you want to keep your top veteran talent, it means you have to get behind the movement to ensure your workers are happy with their compensation, or you could end up paying a high price.

-For almost a year now, U.S. firms have been struggling to fill all the jobs they have available.
-Statistics released by the Department of Labor in May 2019 showed there were 7.6 million unfilled positions, but only 6.5 million jobseekers.
-By then, the situation had been similar for more than 12 months straight, with the gap widening constantly.
+Ever since COVID-19 kick-started the Great Resignation, U.S. firms have been struggling to fill all the jobs they have available.
+December 2021 Department of Labor statistics showed 4.6 million more job openings than available workers and the gap is constantly widening.
 Many jobs are in the retail and restaurant industries, where reliable employees are in higher demand than tech workers for the first time in two decades.
 This has resulted in the unemployment rate among military veterans being at its lowest ever, making it challenging to attract the best candidates available.

 So why should you worry about hiring veterans, instead of simply looking among the larger workforce for the staff you need?
 Because in spite of the higher percentage of available workers in this demographic, there are still significant benefits to employing former active military personnel.
 Both large and small companies can score by taking advantage of tax incentives, such as credits of up to $9,600 from the Work Opportunity Tax Credit (WOTC), Returning Heroes Tax Credit, and Wounded Warriors Tax Credit, among others.

 People don’t leave companies because they aren’t happy.
 While the main reason most employees resign and take up another position elsewhere is boredom, rather than dissatisfaction with their compensation, money remains an important factor for most people.
-A survey by Glassdoor showed 45% of workers say salary is the main reason they change jobs, followed by a desire for career advancement opportunities (32%), better benefits (29%) and a more desirable location (28%), while data from the U.S. Bureau of Labor Statistics indicates more than 3 million employees left their jobs voluntarily every month since May 2018.
+A survey by Glassdoor showed that 45% of workers say salary is the main reason they change jobs, followed by a desire for career advancement opportunities (32%), better benefits (29%), and a more desirable location (28%), while roughly 47 million people quit their jobs voluntarily during 2021.

 Some of the other problems that arise when compensation is too low include: